 The Knesset (Israeli Parliament) is the unicameral legislature of Israel.
 As the supreme state body, the Knesset is sovereign and thus has complete control of the entirety of the Israeli government.
-Also it passes all laws, elects the president and prime minister (although the latter is ceremonially appointed by the President).
-In addition the Knesset approves the cabinet, and supervises the work of the government, among other things.
+Also, it passes all laws and elects the president and prime minister (although the President ceremonially appoints the latter).
+In addition, the Knesset approves the cabinet and supervises the work of the government, among other things.

 In addition, the Israeli Parliament elects the state comptroller.
 It also has the power to waive the immunity of its members, remove the president and the state comptroller from office, dissolve the government in a constructive vote of no confidence, and dissolve itself and call new elections.
 The prime minister may also dissolve the Knesset.
 However, until an election is completed, the Knesset maintains authority in its current composition.
 The Knesset meets in Givat Ram, Jerusalem.

-Visitors can come and visit the Israeli Parliament for a close-up look at its ongoing work on the public’s behalf, which impacts the lives of each and every Israeli citizen.
-The Knesset Visitor Center, which runs the activities for visiting members of the general public.
-Among other things, it offers tours and activities for visitors on a variety of subjects and invites guests to experience democracy in action.
-And Israel has a kicking democracy we say!
+Visitors can visit the Israeli Parliament for a close-up look at its ongoing work on the public’s behalf, impacting every Israeli citizen’s life.
+The Knesset Visitor Center runs activities for visiting members of the general public.
+It offers visitors tours and activities on various subjects and invites guests to experience democracy in action.
+And Israel has a kicking democracy, we say!

-Visits to the Israeli Parliament are possible only in the framework of tours, which are offered free of charge.
-Individuals and small groups may join general tours, which take place on Sundays and Thursdays and do not require reservations.
-Groups of ten or more must reserve a tour in advance through the Visitor Center Reservations Department.
+Visits to the Israeli Parliament are only possible in the framework of tours, which are offered free.
+Individuals and small groups may join public tours, which take place on Sundays and Thursdays and do not require reservations.
+Groups of ten or more must reserve a time in advance through the Visitor Center Reservations Department.
 A passport or Israeli ID card must be presented to enter the Knesset.

-The tours and activities are accessible to visitors with special needs in order to ensure that all visitors can make the most of their visit to Israel’s parliament.
+The tours and activities are accessible to visitors with special needs to ensure that all visitors can make the most of their visit to Israel’s parliament.

 The Israeli Parliament Dress Code